lb3361/gigatron-rom/Docs/vCPU7.md

 As indicated above, opcode `DEEKA` overwrites `sysArgs7` because it uses it as a temporary during execution.
 This means that it cannot be used with either a source or a destination that overlaps `sysArgs7`.
-The same holds for all instructions documented as thrashing certain registers or sysArg bytes.
+The same holds for all instructions documented as trashing certain registers or sysArg bytes.
 This makes it difficult to use these instructions to prepare SYS call arguments for instance.